EqualFiLabs/UA2/docs/rfc-ua2-sdk.md

     valid_until: u64,                // block timestamp
     max_calls: u32,
     calls_used: u32,
-    max_value_per_call: Uint256,     // wei-like units for token/native
+    max_value_per_call: Uint256,     // wei-like units for ERC-20 transfers (native send unsupported in v0)
 }
 ```

 Selector and target allowlists are stored separately under `sessionTargetAllow(session_key_hash, ContractAddress)` and `sessionSelectorAllow(session_key_hash, felt252)` legacy maps.
 The owner typically calls `add_session_with_allowlists` to write the base policy and seed those maps in a single transaction.
+Empty allowlists are technically valid but render the session unusable, and we recommend keeping each list ≤32 entries in v0 to avoid excessive storage writes.

 **Validation path:**